laynet/ListFam/README.md

 # ListFam

+Problem: An entire househould needs to maintain a grocery list while severa members of the household shop at the same time.
-a grocery list app for the entire family
+Solution: A grocery list app that the entire household can use.
+Every member will be able to sign in and update the communcal grocery list

 to clone the repo use npm